Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • Produces a response curve that shows where diminishing returns begin

-Start with inverse holdouts on your biggest channel.
+Start with an inverse holdout on your biggest channel.
 You will learn more in two to four weeks than months of dashboard debate.

 This is where platforms diverge, and the trade-offs are not trivial.